 “It is easy to imagine that a mostly invisible subculture would not want to be seen, but through formal portraiture, where the environment is not evident, I ask the viewer to consider the subject as a person, rather than someone to stare at with disgust or walk by, ignored on the street.
 It is my hope that the portraits elevate Travelers as to command respect for them as human beings.
 Their stories help to add more dimension to the portraits and to help each subject to be understood.
 Many Travelers have thanked me personally or in writing, noting that they are proud to be photographed and portrayed with respect.”

-How have you grown as a photographer since winning the awards?
+How have you grown as a photographer since starting the project?

 “One of my proudest moments actually had nothing to do with the photography itself.
 I was asked by one of the mothers of the deceased Travelers to help organize a memorial procession in New Orleans.
 It was one of those moments where I realized I was part of something bigger than just myself.”